 With a wire whisk, over medium-low heat, stir constantly, until all the ingredients melt together and combine.

 Add in Parmesan cheese and whisk until it combines.
 It won’t totally combine together, but that’s okay.
 The milk is going to jump in there and smooth everything out.
 Trust me.

 Stir, stir, stir.
 As it begins to blend together now is the time to add 3/4 cup of milk and 1/2 cup of white cooking wine.

 TIP: If you don’t want to add the cooking wine you do not have to.
 Just increase the milk to one cup, and continue adding milk until you have the consistency you like.
 When it is all blended together it should look like the photo below.

 You now have a rich, flavorful, Alfredo sauce.
 Wasn’t that easy?
 (Yep…It was! lol) Allow the sauce to simmer, stirring occasionally.
 If it becomes too thick…add extra milk.

-When it’s time to pull this recipe together you are going to want to wash and clean two full stocks of broccoli.
-(Should be about 2 cups worth) Cut them into florets, place them in a small pot, and throw out all your broccoli stems.
+When it’s time to pull this recipe together, wash and clean two full stocks of broccoli.
+(Should be about 2 cups worth) Cut the broccoli into florets, place them in a small pot, and throw out all your broccoli stems.
 (Yep, forgot the photo…I’m consistent at least!)
 Bring to a boil and cook till just tender crisp.
 (You don’t want icky soggy broccoli!
 No, no, no! ) Drain the broccoli, cover, and keep warm till ready to assemble.